 The Death March Survivors

-For those who managed to reach the slopes of Mt.
+For those who managed to pass the road from Susnjari, across Kamenica hill and pass the asphalt road between Nova Kasaba and Konjevic Polje thus reaching the slopes of Mt.
 Udrc, the free territory of Tuzla was just visible on the horizon.
 The survivors were so close and, yet, so far.
-Now, their mission was to reach Kamenica Hill, where an intense waiting game would begin.
-With the final stretch of their escape route blocked by Serb forces, many remained on the hill for days waiting for a moment of opportunity to reveal itself.
-Group by group, the men descended the hill and attempted to cross the asphalt road from Konjevic Polje, just beyond which the safety of the ARBiH-controlled territory awaited them.
+Now, their mission was to reach Nezuk and the ARBiH-controlled territory.
+With the final stretch of their escape route blocked by Serb forces, many remained on the Kamenica hill for days waiting for a moment of opportunity to reveal itself.

 On July 16, 1995, the first survivors crossed the border into the free territory of Tuzla, but, in the end, only around 3,000 of the men that embarked on this perilous trek through the forests of Mt.
 Udrc would complete their journey, most of whom were members of the 28th Division battalion.
 Several journalists described the survivors who were arriving in Tuzla as “an army of ghosts”.